- 1 Eye Disease And High Blood Pressure

 With the use of an Ophthalmoscope.

 This instrument projects light, through the pupil, to examine the back of the eyeball.
-The ophthalmologist will look for signs of retinopathy, through careful examination of the retina, that includes:
+The ophthalmologist will look for signs of retinopathy, through careful examination of the retina, which includes:

 - Narrowing or other small changes of blood vessels,